 Refreshments: Since this trail is a family favorite, how about a post hike frozen yogurt treat for the kids and a gourmet Turkish coffee for mom & Dad from the family owned Goozell Yogurt & Coffee?
 Or if you want to warm up with a cocktail, head to Golden Moon Speakeasy which is tucked away on Washington Avenue, next to the Windy Saddle.
 Featuring classic and modern craft cocktails, pre-prohibition style punches all made solely with the spirits produced by Golden Moon Distillery.

 5. South Table Mountain: This short, steep hike pays off big dividends since it has the best view into downtown Golden far below.
 The volcanic butte is where the first T-rex skeleton was ever discovered, and is the famous western landmark on the old Coors logo (Coors Brewery is located at its base).
 There are no trees on this rocky landscape, so the trail is generally dry except after a recent snow.
 As in any winter hike, lookout for icy patches, which are always possible.
 The view from the top looks south along the Foothills and you can see everything from Pikes Peak in the south to Longs Peak far to the north.

-Refreshments: If you haven’t been to Coors, stop by for their free tour (and three free samples!)
+Refreshments: If you haven’t been to Coors, stop by for their tour ($5 for Colorado residents, $10 for out-of-state visitors).
 The gift shop is filled with holiday gift ideas.
 Or back in town, just a few minutes away, try Barrels & Bottles, the only craft brewery in town that gives equal attention to beer AND wine with two dozen craft beers and two dozen tap wines available.

 Cheers to a great Golden adventure with family and friends this holiday season!
 For more information on Golden, be sure to follow @VisitGoldenCo on Facebook, Instagram and Twitter and check out www.visitgolden.com for the latest news.